 The Extremes of Memoir: From Childhood to the Loss of Parents

 Do you have a family story to tell?
 Aunt Mary’s funny story?
 Uncle Bill’s horse accident?
+A sad secret that needs to be revealed?
 Here’s your opportunity in a writing workshop to look at your story.

 Handouts and plenty of time to start writing.